Kerman07/planner/README.md

 # Planner app with calendar

-* made with PyQt5
+- built with PyQt5
-* saves and loads data from JSON file
+- stores and retrieves data from an SQLite database
-* automatically deletes entries from past days
-* visually shows which dates have events planned
+- visually shows which dates have events planned
-* the LCD clock is constantly updated
+- the LCD clock is constantly updated

+## How to Run the App

+- Create a virtual environment:
+  - `python -m venv venv`
+- Activate the virtual environment:
+  - `source venv/bin/activate`
+- Install the dependencies from requirements.txt:
+  - `pip install -r requirements.txt`
+- Run the application:
+  - `python planner.py`

-# Sample screens
+## Sample Screens

 ![IMAGE](icons/sample.png)

 #

 ![IMAGE](icons/sample_add.png)